 Business card scanning: A number of address book apps help you remove the monotony of typing out contact details into your mobile device by utilising optical recognition technology to scan and upload details from printed business cards.

 Contact backup: Over time, it is easy to accidentally delete numbers, email addresses or whole contacts.
-When you’ve cleaned and organised your address book, its always a good time to backup.
+When you’ve cleaned and organised your address book, it’s always a good time to backup.
 Some address book apps automatically backup you contacts, so if you get in trouble you can restore your address book over various increments ranging from an hour ago to a year ago.

 Org chart view: More advanced address book apps provide the ability to let you see how your contacts within the context of the hierarchy of the organisation they work for.